arpajus/01-css-methods/README.md

 05-descendant-combinator: This is an exercise that shows how to use the descendant items.
 How style an item inside an item.
 01-margin-and-padding-1: An excercise to play with margin and padding.
 02-margin-and-padding-2: Another excercise to play with margin and padding and in this case, with display.
+01-flex-center: Basic excecise on how to center a div.